 The City of Nanaimo is dedicated to protecting our environment and infrastructure.
-As a result, we are keen to reduce the impact that single-use checkout bags have in our community and beyond.
+We are keen to reduce the impact that single-use checkout bags have in our community and beyond.
 These bags, although they can be recycled or used again for a limited number of uses, aren’t often being recycled or reused.
 Instead, they can end up in our waterways, storm drainage systems and our greenspaces.
 This creates unsightly litter, blocks pipes and damages pumps.

 Many single-use bags end up in our curbside collection system where they can jam up recycling equipment, and many end up being collected in pantry closets and under kitchen sinks where they eventually wear down, deteriorate and are eventually disposed of in the landfill even if the original intent was to re-use them.